Hablamos Español Insurance Companies We Work With

 Is a multiple of income a good way to size life insurance?

 It is a rough starting point.
-A better number adds income replacement for the years your family depends on you, plus the mortgage, other debts, and goals like education.
+A more accurate number adds income replacement for the years your family depends on you, plus the mortgage, other debts, and goals like education.

 Is my coverage at work enough?

 Usually not on its own.
-Group coverage is often a small multiple of salary and ends if you leave the job.
-Most families need individual coverage to close the gap.
+Group coverage is often a small multiple of salary and tends to end if you leave the job.
+Many families look at individual coverage to close the gap.

 Should both parents be covered?

-Yes.
-A stay-at-home parent provides real economic value that would be costly to replace, so both parents should carry coverage.
+It is worth considering.
+A stay-at-home parent provides real economic value that would be costly to replace, so both parents are often covered, not just the primary earner.

 RS